anajera05/ArtSphere/README.md

 Key features:
 * User Authentication
-  * User can be a buyer or a seller
+  * User can be both buyer and seller
-  * Buyers: Can find art pieces they want to buy and contact sellers
+  * Buyers: click on artworks they’re interested in to view artist information and contact them directly.
-  * Seller: List their art and be contacted to buy
+  * Seller: upload artworks to enrich their profile and choose whether to be visible on the interactive map.
 * Interactive Feed
-  * Trending Posts
+  * News Integration: displays recent news and trends from the art industry.
-  * Weather Integration: Homepage Artwork daily pick based on mood/weather
+  * Weather Integration: personalize the homepage with daily artwork picks based on mood and weather conditions.
-* Map Integration
-  * Find artists selling in your area

-<p align="right">(<a href="#readme-top">back to top</a>)</p>
+  * Map Integration: Helps users discover and connect with nearby artists.

 <!-- USAGE EXAMPLES -->